thimic/twicorder-search/README.md

 # Twicorder Search
-A Twitter crawler for Python 3 based on Twitter's public API
+A Twitter crawler for Python 3 based on Twitter’s public API

 ## Installation

 ```bash
 pip install twicorder-search
 ```

 ## Config

-### Environment variables
+### API credentials
-Twicorder relies on environment variables for Twitter API authentication.
-Before starting the application, make sure you have set the following environment variables:
+Twicorder has two ways of setting API credentials.
+They can either be set in the config file as seen below, or set as environment variables:

 ```
 CONSUMER_KEY